 9. Aloe Vera

 Aloe vera has long been used for its therapeutic effect on skin disorders.
-Aloe vera possesses antimicrobial and wound healing properties (14).
+Aloe vera possesses antimicrobial and wound-healing properties and is also known for being effective in exfoliating the skin (14).
 Both these properties can promote faster healing and prevent further breakouts.

 What You Can Do: Apply aloe vera gel on the pimple.
 You can leave it on overnight and wash it off the next morning.